xianjie-li/m78/packages/worker/readme.md

 // Create a new instance of the M78Worker class const worker = new M78Worker({
-  url: import.meta.url, // The path of the current script; if using a bundler, it usually requires passing a URL object async handleLoader() {
+  // The path of the current script; if using a bundler, it usually requires passing a URL object
+  url: import.meta.url,
+  async handleLoader() {
+    // Asynchronously import handle functions
-    const handlers = await import("./xxx.js"); // // Asynchronously import handle functions
+    const handlers = await import("./xxx.js");

     // Return an object containing the handle functions return {